Manjak people: Current political attitudes and current organizations

-The Culture Development Club
+Culture Development Club

 The Culture Development Club is a unique social change group developed in the 1980s in the Bassarel region.
 The group is formed of young Manjaco men with two explicit goals.
 First, they wanted to reverse the trend of young men leaving village life and therefore make life attractive for young men by exemplifying certain elements of Manjaco culture.
 Their other goal is to get rid of certain aspects of Manjaco culture that the group viewed as backwards and contributed to the exodus of young men from village life.
 Importantly, the group does not envision their work as a new concept, instead, they believe they are fulfilling the role young Manjaco men used to fulfill or working to improve village life.
 However, these youth while creating impact are a small sect of society and the majority of their peers are still opting to move abroad or outside of the homeland for better opportunities.

 The organization found its roots from old Manjaco practices of banju or spaces for young unmarried men to live and discuss village life as well as catholic missionaries who encouraged youth to perform cultural skits.
 The club then morphed with the wake of the revolution and became aligned with revolutionary politics supporting independence but soon after Portuguese forces left the group disaffiliated with the nationalist party on account that the Manjaco had remained non-aligned during the conflict.

 The group has done significant work in the region to achieve their goals.
 For example, members of the club have helped elderly farmers in the community at a discounted to rate to help them complete their harvest and sustain the farm.
 To aid mothers and their children in the village, the group cultivated crops and offered the seeds at a lower price point to the mothers with the goal in mind they could begin to grow their own plots for food.
 Furthermore, the money they earned from these ventures went to purchasing school supplies for local children and hosting club events.